Letter to Applicants

 Paul Rinaldi, Ph.D., Co-Director, Psychology Education and Training, Adult Track Specialty, and Director, Addiction Institute of New York.
 Assistant Professor of Psychiatry, Icahn School of Medicine at Mt.
 Sinai.
 Degree: Fordham University, 1995.
 Interests: Addictions; evidence-based interventions.

 Paul Rosenfield, M.D. , Director, Education and Training, Department of Psychiatry.
 Assistant Professor of Psychiatry, Icahn School of Medicine at Mt.
 Sinai.
 Degree: Columbia College of Physicians and Surgeons, 1996.
 Interests: Community psychiatry.

-Michael Rothman, Ph.D., Supervisor, Adult Outpatient Clinic.
+Michael Rothman, Ph.D., Supervising Psychologist, Adult Outpatient Clinic.
 Assistant Professor Psychiatry, Icahn School of Medicine at Mt.
 Sinai.
 Degree:Adelphi University, 2002.
 Interests: Couple and family dynamics; twins; siblings; psychoanalysis.

 Joseph Ruggiero, Ph.D., Assistant Clinical Director, Outpatient Programs, Addiction Institute of New York.
 Assistant Professor of Psychiatry, Icahn School of Medicine at Mt.
 Sinai.
 Degree: Fordham University, 1995.
 Interests: Addictions, LGBT psychotherapy.